Israel Katz: Political career

 Katz ran for Leader of the Likud in December 2005, winning 8.7% of the vote.

 In the 2009 elections and after winning 11th place on the Likud list, Katz retained his seat and was appointed Minister of Transportation in the Netanyahu government.
 In July 2009, he decided to replace existing road signs in Israel with new ones so that all the names appearing on them in English and Arabic would be a direct transliteration of their Hebrew names, instead of being directly in English and Arabic.

 In February 2010, Katz was ordered by the High Court of Justice to issue instructions based on a committee's findings that gender segregation in public buses was illegal and that separate seating could not be coerced, as Haredis were doing.
 Katz, undertaking to implement the recommendations, responded that the buses could carry signs suggesting that gender segregation was voluntary.
 The Haredi community considered this failure of enforcement a victory.
 Judges from the High Court of Justice criticized Katz's decision to allow continued operation of sex-segregated buses.

 In July 2011, Katz confirmed that the state subsidizes bus tickets within West Bank settlements, causing them to be cheaper than tickets for rides within the Green Line.
 According to Katz, the move was intended to incentivize settlers to use armor-protected public transportation within the West Bank, which would ostensibly reduce state spending on stationing military and security escorts for non-armored, private vehicles.

 Katz was re-elected in 2013 and remained Minister of Transportation in the new government.
 After being placed fourth on the Likud list, he was re-elected in 2015, after which he was appointed Minister of Intelligence in the new government, as well as remaining Minister of Transportation.

 In February 2019, Katz assumed the position of Minister of Foreign Affairs.

 On 17 May 2020, Katz became Minister of Finance when the Thirty-fifth government of Israel was sworn in.

+He supported the Israeli blockade of the Gaza Strip.
+On 13 October 2023, Katz, then Minister of Energy and Infrastructure, stated on X: "We will fight the terrorist organization Hamas and destroy it.
+All the civilian population in [G]aza is ordered to leave immediately.
+We will win.
+They will not receive a drop of water or a single battery until they leave the world."

+On 1 January 2024, Katz assumed the role of the Minister of Foreign Affairs for the second time, following the Knesset's approval of a power-sharing agreement that led to the replacement of Eli Cohen.

+In July 2024, he attended the 2024 NATO Summit in Washington, D.C.
+Katz warned of the Iran-Russia alliance and the dangers posed by Iran and China, and also met with the foreign ministers of Denmark, the Netherlands, the Czech Republic, the United States, Germany, South Korea and Canada.